astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Stay crazy - it's the crazy ones who change the world.
 - Intellectual curiosity - never stop learning.
 - Find happiness inside you.
 Be at peace with yourself.
 - Learn to navigate the gray.
-Life is full of black and white, new and different situations.
+Life is rarely black and white, it's full of 'gray area' i.e. new and different situations.
 It's ok to not know the answers, make the decision you think is best and feels right to you.
 This means you are growing.
 - Stay close to anything that makes you glad you are alive.

 # March 22, 2018